Breast Reduction Surgery in Reston, VA

 The major draw back of the surgery is the scar—which is generally concealed by most clothing.
 You may not be able to wear every dress or bikini top but your options will be significantly greater after the surgery.
 The scar goes around the areola and down the front of the breast.
 Often, to get the desired shape, scar is extended into the natural crease under the breast.
 The scar around the areola and under the breast are somewhat camouflaged.

-We will do my best to try to get you best scar possible.
-We will also tell you what we want you to do to get the best healing.
+We will do our best to try to leave as small of a scar as possible.
+We will also walk you through best at-home treatment practices to minimize the visibility of the scar.
 Scar formation is determined by your body.
 Neither you nor I have complete control.
 It is rare to develop keloids in these scars.
 Occasionally scars may be wider or more pigmented than desired.
 While there is no way of totally removing the scars, they usually improve over the first year or two after surgery.

-What is Needed for Recovery from Breast Reduction Surgery?
+What is the recovery from Breast Reduction surgery?

 Surgery is generally outpatient.
 You can go home the same day.
 Although some patients require a drain, many do not.
 Other than a suture holding drain (if needed) in place, no sutures will need to be removed.
 You will be given a prescription for pain medication.
 Most patients take it for only 1-2 days.
 A soft, supportive bra will be worn for one month.
 (Early on, front closure bras are easier to get on and remove.)
 You may shower the next day.
 You may go for “gentle” walks as soon as you are comfortable.
 Most patients are at their usual activity 4-6 weeks after surgery.